informalsystems/hermes/guide/src/tutorials/production/setup-hermes.md

 # Setup Hermes

-In this section, you will learn how to setup Hermes to relay between the Hub and Osmosis.
+In this section, you will learn how to set up Hermes to relay between the Hub and Osmosis.

 ## Setup accounts